kaga/kaga.github.io/_posts/2021-02-08-Git-Part-1-Get-Started.markdown

 This is a multi-part introduction on source control ( or version control ).
 This is aimed for someone that never used version control before.
 May be you are a graphic designer dealing with image files, or a graduated developer starting out a career.

 There are many version control softwares available on the market, but I will just focusing on [Git](https://git-scm.com/) alone.
-Git has becoming very popular in the last few years and it is easier to find resource online.
+Git has becoming very popular in the last few years and it is easier to find learning resource.

-Part 1 - Get Started
+* Part 1 - Get Started
-Part 2 - Working with Others
+* Part 2 - Working with Others
-Part 3 - Git Deep Dive
+* Part 3 - Git Deep Dive
-Part 4 - Github Deep Dive
+* Part 4 - Github Deep Dive
-Part 5 - How to Pull Request
+* Part 5 - How to Pull Request
-Part 6 - Git Tips
+* Part 6 - Git Tips

 ## What is Git, and Why?

-> Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+> Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency. [git-scm.com](https://git-scm.com/)

-**Distributed** means files and its history are mirrored to your computer.
+**Distributed version control system** means files and its history are mirrored to your computer.
 It lets you work offline and not depending on connectivity to a central server.

 Whether you are working in a team environment with multiple contributors, or working solo in multiple locations.
-Git let you work simultaneously with ease*.
+Git let you work simultaneously with ease* (Checkout part 6 if you want to know more).

-Although Git is not a replacement to backup solutions.
-It helps keeping disruption to a minimum when storage device eventually breakdown in the least expected time.
+Although Git is not a replacement to backup.
+It helps keeping disruption to a minimum when your computer or server eventually breakdown in the least expected time.

 Git usually associated with software development, but it supports all files.

 ## How to use it (GUI)

-It is very easy to get started with a graphical interface client, here are some of the clients that I recommend.
+It is very easy to get started with a graphical user interface client, here are some of the clients that I recommend.

 ![Github Desktop](/assets/git/github-desktop.png)

 1. [Github Desktop](https://desktop.github.com/)
 1. [Sourcetree](https://www.sourcetreeapp.com/)

 I am getting increasingly dissatisfy with the recent releases of Soucetree.
-It has becoming slower and less reliable.
-I have been transitioning to built-in solution from IDE (Android Studio & Visual Studio Code) as well as Github Desktop.
-Github Desktop covers most of the day to day use case and it is constantly improving.
+It has becoming slower and [not available on Linux](https://community.atlassian.com/t5/Sourcetree-questions/SourceTree-for-Linux/qaq-p/255473).
+I have been transitioning to built-in solution from IDEs (Android Studio & Visual Studio Code) as well as Github Desktop.
+Github Desktop covers most of the day to day use cases and it is constantly improving.
 For new user starting out, I would strongly recommend trying out Github Desktop first.

 ### Adding a New Repository

-In Git term, a repository ( or repo in short ) could mean a project or a single piece of software ( i.e. An app, a service ).
+In Git terms, a repository ( or repo in short ) means a project or a single piece of software ( i.e. An app, a service ).
 Git works on a folder.
 While you cannot select a single file as a "Repo", but you can select a folder one and start tracking that file.

 you can choose to try it on a new project before making a decision to migrate everything.
 You don't even need to decide on which service provider ( i.e. Github, BitBucket, Gitlab ) just yet. you can try it locally first.